 The Local Authority is not permitted to carry forward funding held centrally into the next financial year.
 Any under spend of Pupil Premium Grant will be recovered.
 However, the grant does not have to be completely spent by schools in the financial year beginning 1 April 2017; some or all of it may be carried forward to future financial years.

-If you are making an exceptional application, you will be asked to include the impact of the funding on pupil outcomes and send a brief summative evaluation of the impact of Pupil Premium Plus funding during the Summer Term 2018 where the information is not recorded in the PEP.
+If you are making an exceptional application for a group intervention or project, you will be asked to include the impact of the funding on pupil outcomes and send a brief summative evaluation of the impact of Pupil Premium Plus funding during the Summer Term 2018 where the information is not recorded in the PEP.